giovi321/plaud-unofficial-api/README.md

 **Content hydration:**

-The detail endpoint sometimes omits the transcript and summary, returning signed URLs in a `content_list` array instead.
-When `--hydrate` is on (the default), the client fetches those URLs automatically and merges the content into the detail object before normalisation.
+The client first tries `POST /file/list` which returns transcript data (`trans_result`) inline as a list of speaker-labelled segments.
+If that endpoint fails or returns incomplete data, it falls back to `GET /file/detail/{id}` and fetches transcript/summary from signed URLs in the `content_list` array.

 ## Legal